FAB619/ENIM-Medical-gown-Body-shield/index.md

 # Disclaimer
 <hr />

-This Project was entirely done by ENIM students and proffessors with the help of local industries to help the government against COVID-19.
+This Project was entirely done by ENIM students and professors with the help of local industries to help the government against COVID-19.

 FAB619 is only the documentation author.
 The project belongs to ENIM - École nationale d'ingénieurs de Monastir.